 Guy Mendilow Ensemble

-In 2017, the National Endowment for the Arts selected the Guy Mendilow Ensemble for its Art Works, a grant for the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art and the strengthening of communities through the arts.
+The National Endowment for the Arts recognized the Guy Mendilow Ensemble for the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art and the strengthening of communities through the arts.

 The Guy Mendilow Ensemble is an artist-in-residence with Celebrity Series of Boston's Arts for All since 2014.
 Alongside touring with the Ensemble, members are on the faculty of music schools like the Swarnabhoomi Academy of Music in India and tour/record with the likes of Bobby McFerrin, Yo Yo Ma, Snarky Puppy, the Assad Brothers, Christian McBride, the Video Game Orchestra, Amanda Palmer and Simon Shaheen.
 Formed in 2004, the Ensemble is based in Boston, MA and New York, NY, USA.

 Under the leadership of Nathan Wadley, the Philadelphia Girls Choir uses a holistic approach to choral music, relating singing technique, musicianship training, and choral performance to the broader human experience through art, dance, drama, history, geography, and cultural diversity.
 Notable performances from recent tours include Philadelphia’s Verizon Hall in the Kimmel Center for the Performing Arts, Musikverein in Vienna with the Wiener Sängerknaben and collaborations with the Pennsylvania Balle.